jaredlafer/runtime-updater/README.md

 By default the app will run on `http://127.0.0.1:5000`

 The app is created in `updateable_api/__init__.py`.
-The structure follows the standard flask [factory pattern](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/).
+The structure follows the standard [flask factory pattern](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/).

 ## Tests
 Unit tests are written in tests.py, and can be run:

     $ python -m unittest tests

-The tests here provide examples of how the client might prepare functions to update another function on the server.
+The tests here provide examples of how a developer might prepare functions to update another function on the server.

 ## Functionality
 As this is a proof of concept, the only route in `updateable_api/views.py` that can be updated is